hanyuanye/C-Compiler/README.md

 # C Compiler
 C Compiler compiles a subset of C into x86 assembly.
 It currently supports local variables, multi statement functions and mathematical/boolean expressions.

+It also has control flow statements like if/else blocks and while loops.
+Therfore the subset of supported keywords is turing complete.

+An example program returning the number of integers less than 100 divisible by 7 is provided in test.txt.

 ## Instructions